 fiphoto / Shutterstock.com

 Women’s clothing is often priced higher than men’s and kids’ clothing.
 If you’re a woman looking for something universal — like a T-shirt or hoodie — check the racks in the men’s and kids’ sections first.

 I won’t go to the grocery store without making a list first, but I’ll blindly charge into the mall, credit card in hand.
 That is the wrong way to go about it.
 The next time you shop for clothes, make a list of what you need and stick to it.

 23. Buy clothes that fit now

 Rawpixel.com / Shutterstock.com

 Only buy something if you can wear it today.
 Buying something a few sizes too small because you think you’ll lose weight later is a gamble.
 Even if you do, you may realize you don’t like the way that shirt looks on you.
 Either way, you’ve wasted money.

 Our goal was to create a complete list of ways to save on clothing, but we may have missed one.
 Do you have any more tips?
-Share them on our Facebook page!
+Share them in the comments below or on our Facebook page!

 Christina Majeski contributed to this post.